robingram/commercejs-list-products-react/README.md

 }
 ```

+The values from the props can be inserted into the HTML by surrounding them in curly braces, e.g. `{name}`.
 Note that we've changed the way the description is displayed significantly.
-Description data from Chec will be in HTML format and React would normally escape that and you would see HTML tags displayed as text in the page. `dangerouslySetInnerHTML` tells React that we are expecting HTML in this field and it should be displayed as is.
+Description data from Chec will be in HTML format and React would normally escape that for security reasons and you would see HTML tags displayed as text in the page. `dangerouslySetInnerHTML` tells React that we are expecting HTML in this field and it should be displayed as is.

-Once more we can remove the `import` of `sampleImage` in `ProductRow.js` since from now on we'll be using real product images from Chec.
+We can remove the `import` of `sampleImage` in `ProductRow.js` since from now on we'll be using real product images from Chec.

 Now we can import the Commerce.js SDK in `ProductList.js` and create an instance.
 You should use your *sandbox public* key which you will find **Setup** > **Developer** in the Chec dashboard.

-We'll also update the component to call the `products` API endpoint and display the results.
+We'll also update the component to call the [`products` API endpoint](https://commercejs.com/docs/api/#list-all-products) and display the results.

 *src/components/ProductList.js*
 ```